jundalisay/spblist/content/en/social/cycles/japan.md

 After a modern Tokugawa quells his daimyos*, the question then becomes: what policies should be implemented?

-> *I myself have met such a daimyo, as a Japanese institutional investor who was a dean of business college, during my failed MBA application to a prestigious Japanese university.
+{{< n n="*I myself have met such a daimyo, as a Japanese institutional investor who was a dean of business college, during my failed MBA application to a prestigious Japanese university." >}}

 From the failure of Abenomics, it is obvious that the policy should not be Keynesian.
 From the prioritization of the arrows, you can see the dominance of money in making up the first 2 goals.
 The dominance of money is also present in Keynes' General Theory.